cagandhi/Webapp-CI-CD-Pipeline/README.md

 > -u and -p are optional parameters which default to `admin` and `admin`.

-This command creates a new build job in Jenkins and triggers its build with the set pipeline flow which can be seen in [pipeline.yml](cm/jobs/pipeline.yml) file.
+This command creates a new build job in Jenkins and triggers its build with the pipeline flow which can be seen in [pipeline.yml](cm/jobs/pipeline.yml) file.

 ### Experiences

+* Setting up the system requires knowledge on where certain system files are.
+For example, we needed to know the that the jenkins configuration file is in location `/etc/default/jenkins` so that the default port to run Jenkins server can be changed.
+Another example is the enabling of passwordless execution of `sudo` commands by the `jenkins` user.
+We had to google search and find that we needed to add the privilege for `jenkins` user in `/etc/sudoers` file.

 ### Screencast